ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-by all those who have not yet subscri­
+y all those who have not yet subscri­
 bed for The Record :—
 One took a paper, and his life
 Was happier than a king’s ;